Gynecomastia Healing Process

 4 weeks post opThis is an example of an allergic reaction to the surgical tape.
 Notice the irritation is isolated to the area where the tape was in place.

 6 weeks post op The rash is now gone and incision is still healing right on track.
-The rash did not have an affect on the final result.
+The rash did not have an effect on the final result.

 This rash occured 3 weeks post op and was most likely a reaction to medication or cream.
 Notice the rash is outside the surgical area.